-Eccentric resistance training is an effective means to gaining larger muscle cross-sectional area (CSA) (Cadore et al., 2014).
+Eccentric resistance training is an effective means of gaining a larger muscle cross-sectional area (CSA) (Cadore et al., 2014).
 Muscle hypertrophy is the increase in muscle mass and muscle CSA.
-Increasing muscle hypertrophy is sought after by individuals seeking improvement to performance, strength, and aesthetics (Coratella & Schena, 2016).
+Increasing muscle hypertrophy is sought after by individuals seeking improvement in performance, strength, and aesthetics (Coratella & Schena, 2016).
 One might expect that training a muscle in any fashion would lead to muscle gain, but research has shown eccentric resistance training to be especially effective, even within short periods of time.
 Cadore et al. (2014) measured a 12.2% increase in quadricep muscle CSA in only six weeks compared to a 10.9% increase in the concentric group.
-Friedmann-Bette et al. (2010) also measured significant quadricep muscle CSA gains in only six weeks of eccentric training.
+Friedmann-Bette et al. (2010) also measured significant quadriceps muscle CSA gains in only six weeks of eccentric training.
 Knowing that a significant amount of muscle could be gained within such a short amount of time could be reason enough to start implementing eccentric exercises.
-The implementation of eccentric motions for the purpose of increasing muscle size is well studied and lend credibility to the modality as being effective for hypertrophy.
+The implementation of eccentric motions for the purpose of increasing muscle size is well-studied and lends credibility to the modality as being effective for hypertrophy.

-Another area that should be explored are the strength building effects of eccentric exercises.
-Although the lines often get blurred, strength and hypertrophy are not the same thing.
+Another area that should be explored is the strength-building effects of eccentric exercises.
+Although the lines often blur, strength and hypertrophy are not the same.
 Strength has more to do with the generation of force, while hypertrophy is primarily concerned with muscle size.
-Increases to strength are primarily due to neurological adaptations to stimulus and motor unit recruitment (dos Santos Rocha, 2011).
+Increases in strength are primarily due to neurological adaptations to stimulus and motor unit recruitment (dos Santos Rocha, 2011).
 This is not to say that hypertrophy cannot lead to greater strength by increasing total muscle fiber density.
 Eccentric resistance training has been shown to increase force generation, which helps lifters to lift heavier loads.
-Increases to power and torque are key components of lifting heavier weight and increasing muscular strength.
+Increases in power and torque are key components of lifting heavier weights and increasing muscular strength.
 Cadore et al. (2014) showed a 30% increase in eccentric peak torque after just 6 weeks of training.
 Guilhem et al. (2013) also showed that a 9-week bout of eccentric training increases torque generation significantly.
-These studies suggest that eccentric exercises a credible modality for those seeking to increase strength.
+These studies suggest that eccentric exercises are a credible modality for those seeking to increase strength.

 Comparison of Eccentric and Concentric Exercise Effects

 Force generation is a primary concern for strength athletes and exercise modality selection is equally as important for developing strength.
-The 9-week study of Moore et al. (2012) also showed similar increases to strength between arms when one was exercised eccentrically and the other concentrically.
+The 9-week study of Moore et al. (2012) also showed similar increases in strength between arms when one was exercised eccentrically and the other concentrically.
 Although the eccentric group showed about a 10% higher increase in strength, it wasn’t found to be statistically significant.
-Cadore et al. (2014) reiterated similarities between training modalities by showing similar increases to quadricep strength in their 6-week study.
-But, a study of highly trained males by Walker et al. (2016) were measured to show significantly higher strength gains through eccentric training in comparison to the group of concentric lifters and a control group.
-Implementing highly trained athletes lends extra credibility to the study and their findings.
-Additional research by Shan et al. (2016) seems to back the findings of Walker, in that they also measured significant increases to strength in comparison to concentric exercises.
-Finally, the work of Coratella and Schena (2016) may again tip the scale in favor of the eccentric group showing that strength gains from eccentric training are also retained after 6-weeks of detraining better than the concentrically trained group.
+Cadore et al. (2014) reiterated similarities between training modalities by showing similar increases in quadricep strength in their 6-week study.
+But, a study of highly trained males by Walker et al. (2016) was measured to show significantly higher strength gains through eccentric training in comparison to the group of concentric lifters and a control group.
+Implementing highly trained athletes lends extra credibility to the study and its findings.
+Additional research by Shan et al. (2016) seems to back the findings of Walker, in that they also measured significant increases in strength in comparison to concentric exercises.
+Finally, the work of Coratella and Schena (2016) may again tip the scale in favor of the eccentric group showing that strength gains from eccentric training are also retained after 6 weeks of detraining better than the concentrically trained group.